lukevanin/clearscore-assessment/README.md

 this app the `ScoreWebRepository` fetches score data from the backend.
 Repositories are often used to provide data to models.

+- `Transformers` convert one type of data to another, such as converting a model into a view model.
+Encapsulating the process allows for the conversion to be tested independently of its use case.

 Code is organised into folders according to its function.

 `/App`: Contains the standard `AppDelegate` and `SceneDelegate`.
 The `Environment` class acts as a service locator or